 - STEM

 - The Arts

 - Language Literature

-- Social Sciences.
+- · Social Sciences.

 This presentation is conducted in an approximately 3x3 metre square in front of the judging panel and an audience.
 Each presentation takes ten minutes.

-On Tournament Day each team also presents a solution to the Spontaneous Challenge[®].
+On Tournament Day each team also presents a solution to the Spontaneous Challenge®.
 As the name suggests, this is an unseen challenge that is given to the team at the time of their presentation.
 Only the team and the judging panel are present during this presentation.
 A Spontaneous Challenge presentation generally takes about five minutes.

 A judging panel consists of two or three judges.
 There will be an experienced judge on the panel and one of the judges is usually a teacher.
 Of course also having judges from outside education is a wonderful strength of TOM and greatly encouraged.

-We encourage each school to provide one judge on Tournament Day perhaps an interested parent, a school councillor, the Principal or an enthusiastic teacher.
+For every 1 to 2 teams nominated, teams are to provide a judge for Tournament Day - perhaps an interested parent, a school councillor, the Principal or an enthusiastic teacher.